3-Part Article about Arizona Molokans

 Consequently, the new arrivals retreated to their little farms, where at first they lived in tents, and kept themselves to themselves.
 Those first years were indeed years of adversity what with unfriendly neighbors, the language barrier and crop failures.

 Back in Russia in the early 1800s (1805), the Czar had promised that they could worship as they pleased (but not evangelize).
-However, the Russian Orthodox Church was every bit a powerful as the Czar and a lot less lenient when it came to the matter of a competing religion.
-The Molokans, a comparatively small sect, were persecuted without let-up until around 1840 when the state church directed them to leave their native region and move to southern Russia.
+However, the Russian Orthodox Church was every bit a powerful as the Czar and a lot less lenient when it came to the matter of heretics a competing religion.
+Heretics, about 1% of the population, were scattered across the Empire.
+The congregations that came to Arizona The Molokans, a comparatively small sect, were persecuted without let-up until around 1840 when the state church directed them to voluntarily leave their native region and move to southern Russia.

-There in an area not far from the capital of Georgia, they lived in small, isolated villages while farming plots of State-owned land and working at other tasks.
+There in an area not far south from the capital of Georgia in Kars and Erevan provinces, they lived in small, isolated villages while farming plots of State-owned land and working at other tasks.
 Always their faith remained at odds with the decrees of government.
-(Molokans were settled throughout the Caucasus, starting in the east, in southern Azerbaijan, last in western Armenia.)

-AROUND 1905, singly and in small groups (largest group: 300), the Molokans (mainly those in Kars province, Armenia, in the Russo-Turkish war zone) began working their way toward America, journeying from first one country to another as they worked and saved for the final jump across the Atlantic and on westward.
+AROUND 1905, singly and in small groups (largest 300), the Spiritual Christians, mostly Pryguny with Molokans and other faiths, began working their way toward America, journeying from first one country to another as they worked and saved for the final jump across the Atlantic and on westward.

 Their stay in Los Angeles and San Francisco merely was a stopgap until they could establish permanent colonies, for few of them cared for city life.
-Some settled in northern Mexico, some, came to Glendale and a few went to Cottonwood (Chino Valley), although they did not stay long in the latter place.
-(About 20 settlements in the West.)
+Some settled in northern Mexico, some, came to Glendale and a few went to Chino Valley Cottonwood, although they did not stay long in the latter place.

-That first group in the Glendale area was joined from time to time by other Russians, not all of them Molokans.
-Some from Canada were Doukhobors, a feisty offshoot of the Orthodox Church.
+That first group in the Glendale area was joined from time to time by other Russians , not all of them Molokans.
+One girl Some from Canada married the a son of a presbyter.
+Her family were Doukhobors, also a feisty heretic offshoot of the Orthodox Church.
 Some were just plain Russian immigrants who sought the companionship of other Russians, no matter their religion.

 THEIRS WAS a strict religion, but, as in all religions and governments some took the rules and regulations more seriously than others.
 Nevertheless, in those earlier years of the settlement, few rebelled.

 Then came the post World War I depression of 1920.
-More left, but many of those returned within a year or so as the depression began to abate.
-Once more the colony was restored with, in general, the customs of the Old World church still retained.
+More left, but a few many of those returned within a year or so as the depression began to abate.
+Once more the colony was restored with, in general, the customs of the Old Russia World church still retained.

 Those few families who struggled through the hard times in Arizona, enduring all sorts of hardships, are the hard core of what remains of the colony.